dotnet/sdk/documentation/general/torn-sdk.md

 Specifically we will be

-1. Changing msbuild to use a compiler from the .NET SDK
+1. Changing msbuild to use a compiler from the .NET SDK when msbuild's compiler is older
 2. Changing Visual Studio to use analyzers from Visual Studio

 In addition to making our builds more reliable this will also massively simplify our [analyzer Development strategy][sdk-lifecycle].
 Analyzers in the SDK following this model can always target the latest Roslyn version without the need for complicated multi-targeting.